yousefabuz17/WeatherAPI/README.md

-## The application consists of two operations:
+## Features

 - Simple Weather: This class fetches and displays the current weather information.
 It uses the Weather API from weatherapi.com to retrieve data such as temperature, wind conditions, and humidity.
 (A simple class to display current weather depending on input)

-- WeatherForecast: This class extends the Weather class and provides a forecast for the upcoming days.
+- WeatherForecast: This class extends the SimpleWeather class and provides a forecast for the upcoming days.
 It utilizes the Visual Crossing Weather API to fetch a detailed forecast for a specified location.

-# Examples
+## Examples
 ### Simple Weather
 ![Screen Shot 2023-07-13 at 3 42 09 PM](https://github.com/yousefabuz17/FileCraftsman/assets/68834704/0982b1ca-bc32-4494-a6a8-18cf674c2319)
 ---
 ### Weather Forecast
+- Weather forecast for up to 15 days ahead (Hourly)
+- GUI application for better visiuallization
-- TBA
+- In-development

 # Future Enhancements

 - User-Friendly GUI: Transform the backend fetched data into a user-friendly GUI application, providing an intuitive and visually appealing interface for users to interact with the weather forecast.

-- Automatic Location Detection: Implement automatic location detection, where the application will detect the user's current location based on their IP address and display the weather forecast for the next 10+ days accordingly.
+- ~~Automatic Location Detection: Implement automatic location detection, where the application will detect the user's current location based on their IP address and display the weather forecast for the next 10+ days accordingly.~~

 - Real-Time Forecasts: Allow users to input their desired location to view real-time weather forecasts.
 This feature will enable users to explore weather conditions and predictions for specific cities or regions.